ItsRqtl/discord-token-protector/README.md

 ## Installation

-You can install all required modules/library by doing `pip install -r requirements.txt` You also need to create a file `.env` under the same directory with your token in it. (`token=INSERT_YOUR_TOKEN`, check `.env.example`)
+You can install all required modules/library by doing `pip install -r requirements-(windows/debian).txt` You also need to create a file `.env` under the same directory with your token in it. (`token=INSERT_YOUR_TOKEN`, check `.env.example`)

 ## Usage